 Generally, all supporting documents must be submitted to the Office of the Provost by the last week in September.
 Specific dates can be found on the deadlines web page.
-All faculty with the rank of lecturer or above, with the exception of those in the Law School, and who have served the University for at least three (3) academic years prior to the effective date of the appointment are eligible.
+All faculty with the rank of lecturer or above, who have served the University for at least three (3) academic years prior to the effective date of the appointment, are eligible.

 A University Research Professor shall file with the Office of the Provost one (1) copy of a report on the work done during the year of the appointment as University Research Professor; this report is normally due by October 1, following the period for which the award was granted.
 The report should be significantly comprehensive.